CNUGeophysics/chip/README.md

 This repository is used for testing for CHIP GitHub.

-The offical repository will be released soon.
+The official repository will be released soon.

 This repo is in action!